JaiSonii/AI-Interview-Platform/readme.md

 if you are seeing this, I will document my thought process and system design soon

 Tasks for week 4 dec 2025:
-- Review Job Service implementations of rabbitmq
+- Review Job Service implementations of rabbitmq (complete)
-- test the job creation and flow generation
+- test the job creation and flow generation (partial)
-- create email service
+- create email service (completed)
-- To be complete by : 23/12/25
+- To be complete by : 23/12/25 (late)

 Tasks for week 3 dec 2025:
 - Complete week 2 tasks (still pending - review Job service implementations)